 - Ideal for squats because of the low heel toe differential

-Adidas CrazyPower TR Cons:
+Adidas CrazyPower TR Cons

 - Has a wide fit that people with narrow feet won’t like